saeedtx/mlx5ctl/README.md

 ### Usage
-mlx5ctl hosts multiple commands, each command can extend it's own sub-commands and options, for every command: `mlx5ctl <command> help` will provide the command and sub-command help menu
+mlx5ctl hosts multiple commands, each command can extend it's own sub-commands and options, for every command: `mlx5ctl <command> help` will provide the command and sub-command help menu Many subcommands provide raw binary dumps that can be parsed using the parseadb tool.

 to enable verbosity:
 `mlx5ctl -v <command> [option]`